Where to get free state maps

 I keep my maps for about 5 years.
 After that, you may want to refresh them for any new roads that have popped up.

 If you don’t plan on visiting the state again, you can turn your old maps into fun crafts.
-I’ve made magnates out of them.
+I have turned them into magnates.
 There are many variations of Map Crafts.

-I’ve also nabbed an extra MN map for my wall.
+I’ve managed to acquire an additional map of Minnesota for my wall.
 I attached it to a corkboard and started to pin every location I visited.
-You can do the same with google maps too, but it’s so much more fulfilling to do it with a physical pin.
+You can do the same with Google Maps too, but it’s so much more fulfilling to do it with a physical pin.

 Corkboard Map Pushpins